sudar/posts-by-tag/readme.txt

  *  Added Bulgarian translations

 #### v2.3 (2012-04-04) (Dev time - 3 hours)
 * Added filter to the get_the_content() call
 * Moved caching logic to widget
 * Added the option to exclude current post/page
 * Added Lithuanian translations

 #### v2.4 (2012-04-15) (Dev time - 0.5 hours)
 * Added option to disable cache if needed

 #### v2.5 (2012-04-30) (Dev time - 0.5 hours)
 * Fixed the sorting by title issue

 #### v2.6 (2012-05-31) (Dev time: 2 hours)
-    - Added support for specifying link targets
+* Added support for specifying link targets
-    - Changed the argument list for the posts_by_tag template functions
+* Changed the argument list for the posts_by_tag template functions

 #### v2.7 (2012-06-23) (Dev time: 1 hour)
-    - Added support for custom fields to all post types
+* Added support for custom fields to all post types
-    - Added autocomplete for tag fields in custom field boxes
+* Added autocomplete for tag fields in custom field boxes
-    - Added Hindi translations
+* Added Hindi translations

+#### v2.7.1 (2012-07-23) (Dev time: 0.5 hour)
+* Renamed all template functions with a prefix to avoid clash with other plugins

 ==Readme Generator==